CharlestonRobotics/ChIMP/tests/readme.md

 The calibration result (a sequence of six numbers) encodes all that the Arduino needs to know to make sense of the Hall sensor signals.
 * With the robot propped up (wheels not touching anything) and the motors disabled, enter the command 'c 0' to begin Hall calibration for the left wheel.
 * Manually turn the left wheel (slowly) forward until the serial console anonunces a successful calibration (only a few degrees are needed).
-* Manually type the result (six numbers) into the curly braces of the left_hall_calibration parameter, separated by commas (replacing the six zeros).
+* Manually type the result (six numbers) into the curly braces of the left_hall_calibration parameter, separated by commas (replacing the numbers that are in there).
 * Do the same for the right wheel (use command 'c 1').
 * To apply the calibration, upload the ChIMP.ino sketch again.